chris4jahn/Cloud-Coffeebreak/_posts/2025-01-20-enhancing-backup-security-with-azure-pim.md

 ---
 layout: post
-title: "What have Car Pools and Privileged Identity Management in Common?"
+title: "What do Car Pools and Privileged Identity Management have in Common?"
 date: 2025-01-20
 subtitle: "Enhancing Backup Security with Azure PIM"
 background: '/img/header.webp'